Alzheimers480/server/README.txt

-"one or more paramters missing Unable to Create New Acquaintance" "Acquaintance already exists Unable to Create New Acquaintance" "New Acquaintance Created dir already exists!"(the way I have it programed this last one should never happen unless someone deltes a user from the database but doesn't dealete the corisponding dir)

-here is a curl you can use to test. make sure you keep the database in order though: curl -L http://www.secs.oakland.edu/~scnolton/newacqu.php --data "USERNAME=loopy&FNAME=Grumpy&LNAME=OldFart"
+"one or more paramters missing Unable to Create New Acquaintance" "Acquaintance already exists Unable to Create New Acquaintance" "New Acquaintance Created dir already exists!"(the way I have it programed this last one should never happen unless someone deltes a user from the database but doesn't dealete the corisponding dir) here is a curl you can use to test. make sure you keep the database in order though: curl -L http://www.secs.oakland.edu/~scnolton/newacqu.php --data "USERNAME=loopy&FNAME=Grumpy&LNAME=OldFart"
 ---------------------newacqua.php-----------------------

+---------------------relate.php-----------------------
+relate.php: this function will relate a user to an acquaintance. for the user, the app will only recognize acquatneces that are matched up in the acquaintance table. this script takes 4 parameters: USERNAME, ACQUNAME, RELATION, and MESSAGE. these are the various Echos possible
+"True"  (that means it worked)
+"Acuqintance ID does not exists False"
+"user does not exists False"
+"conn failure False"
+"one of the feilds was blank False" here is an example curl you can use to test. make sure you access the database through phpMyAdmin. curl -L http://www.secs.oakland.edu/~scnolton/relate.php --data "USERNAME=switch202&ACQUNAME=loopy&RELATION=brother&MESSAGE=my older brother. he is so cool."
+---------------------relate.php-----------------------